 Prior to The MJ, he edited an online government property and public estate magazine and helped run communications and marketing for anti-poverty charity Elizabeth Finn Care.

 Joe is interested in creating public policy to promote a globalisation process which is responsible both culturally and ecologically.
+His work on local labour markets has featured in the Financial Times, the Guardian and on Sky News.
 He is a graduate of UCL and Goldsmiths, University of London and has previously worked on public consultations.

 David's interests lie in local growth, local communities and local leadership.
 He has worked with some of the most influential voices in the devolution debate and believes there's little that can't be improved by greater local decision-making and empowered local leaders.

 David has been adviser to two Secretaries of State and prominent council leaders.
 He has directed a LEP and has (well over) a decade's experience in senior positions in local government.
 Prior to this, David worked in both private and voluntary sectors.